duckietown/course-extra/book/course-extra/70_montreal_2020/10_project_reports_montreal_2020/02-Improving-RL-baseline/02_project-report-Improving-RL-baseline.md

 ## Mission and Scope {#improving-rl-baseline-final-scope}

-The goal of this project is to improve the RL baseline in Duckietown by implementing a DARLA (DisentAngled Representation Learning Agent).
-At the end of the project, we hope to have done the implementation of the DARLA architecture and do some training of the agent in the simulator.
+The goal of this project was to improve the RL baseline in Duckietown by implementing a DARLA (DisentAngled Representation Learning Agent).
+At the end of the project, we hoped to have done the implementation of the DARLA architecture and some training of the agent in the simulator.

 ### Motivation {#improving-rl-baseline-final-result-motivation}

-So far, two main approaches have been explored to control duckiebots : classical robotics methods and pure RL approaches.
+So far, two main approaches have been explored to control Duckiebots : classical robotics methods and pure RL approaches.

 - **Classical robotics methods** work well when the state information from the camera feed is correct and can be interpreted in a meaningful way.
 However, they often require careful tuning of the parameters depending on the duckie / the environment (e.g. color range for line segments when the lighting conditions change) .